Lamond-Riggs Citizens Association (LRCA) Bylaws

 SECTION 1.
-The President shall appoint standing, special and temporary committees as the need arises, and shall designate which Officers shall be responsible for the operation of each of said committee as noted under Article 7 Section 2.
+The President shall establish standing, special and temporary committees as the need arises, and shall designate which officers and/or trustees shall be responsible for the operation of each of said committees as noted under Article VII Section 2.

 SECTION 2.
 The Standing Committees and their functions shall be:

-a.
-YOUTH DEVELOPMENT/RECREATION – To further the development, improvement, maintenance of the recreational facilities, after school programs, youth leagues, etc. affecting the Association area.
+A. YOUTH DEVELOPMENT/RECREATION: To further the development, improvement, and maintenance of the recreational facilities, after-school programs, youth leagues, etc. affecting the Association area.

-d.
-MEMBERSHIP – To solicit and collect membership dues from residents and businesses in the Association boundaries; to maintain and furnish a list of paid members to the President and Recording Secretary; and to plan and carryout activities to generate interest and membership in the Association.
+D. MEMBERSHIP: To solicit membership from residents and businesses in the Association boundaries; to maintain and furnish a list of paid members to the President and Recording Secretary; and to plan and carry out activities to generate interest and membership in the Association.

-e.
-BUDGET/AUDITING COMMITTEE – To obtain possession of the books and all financial records of the Association from the Treasurer in July or any date the Executive Board may prescribe; to conduct an audit of said books and financial records; and, submit a report to the President and Second Vice-President within sixty (60) days after receipt of records from the Treasurer.
+E. BUDGET/AUDITING COMMITTEE: Obtain financial records of the LRCA, conduct audits, and submit reports to the leadership of the Association.
+To obtain possession of the books and all financial records of the Association from the Treasurer in July or any date the Executive Board may prescribe; to conduct an audit of said books and financial records; and submit a report to the President and Second Vice-President within sixty (60) days after receipt of records from the Treasurer.

-f.
-NOMINATING COMMITTEE – To nominate all candidates for officers of the Association.
-The Nominating Committee shall be appointed by the President at the February Regular meeting with the task of bringing in a slate of Officers and Trustees to the April Regular membership meeting.
+F. NOMINATING COMMITTEE: To nominate all candidates for officers and trustees of the Association.
+The Nominating Committee shall be appointed by the President at the February Regular meeting with the task of bringing in a slate of officers and trustees to the April Regular membership meeting.
 The Committee must present the Rules of the Day at the April meeting.
-Candidates for any elected position must be present during the vote unless the absence is otherwise excused as noted in Article 6, Section 4, Part A and accepting or declining the nomination.
+Candidates for any elected position must be present during the vote unless the absence is otherwise excused as noted in Article VI, Section 4, Part A, and accepting or declining the nomination.

 ARTICLE VIII: AFFILIATION